Search

 Transferability of Credits

-Courses taken in the Practical Nursing Program are vocational in nature and generally are not transferable to a college, university or institution of higher learning.
 The Associate of Applied Science in Nursing Degree is designed to prepare students for direct entry to health career.
-Credits earned in this program may not be applicable to other degrees.
+Credits earned may be applicable to other degrees.
+The transferability of credit and credentials earned in Standard College’s LPN to RN Transition Program is at the sole discretion of the receiving school.
 The school does not guarantee the transferability of credits to a college, university or institution.
+Any decision on the transferability of credit, comparability, appropriateness and applicability of credit and whether they should be accepted is the decision of the receiving institution.

 Articulation Agreements